talonsg/coderschool_week2_web_scrawling/README.md

 The code uses sql to make query about data from tiki In the main function, the code does the following orders:
 1. Create two sql tables:
     - One to hold the list of categories of products from tiki
     - One to hold the list of products after scraping

-2. Get all the main categories and its sub categories (This step is already done and saved in csv files)
+2. Get all the main categories and its sub categories (This step is already done and saved in categories.csv)

-3. Get the sub categories of a main category
+3. Get the lowest rank subcategories (This step is already done and saved in categories.csv)

-4. Get all products from a given category (The category id of the product is based on the given category)
+4. Get all products from a given lowest rank subcategory

 5. Do some sql query based on the function do_some_sql_query()